freeCodeCamp/chapter/CONTRIBUTING.md

 5. Always Run Code Quality Tools

-    Verify all automated code quality check will pass before submitting a pull request because PRs with failures will not be merged.
+    Verify all automated code quality checks will pass before submitting a pull request because PRs with failures will not be merged.

     * When using _Docker Mode_, run `NODE_ENV=test docker-compose exec app npm run lint-and-test` OR `NODE_ENV=test docker-compose exec app npm run test:watch` to start "watch" mode.
     * When using _Manual Mode_, run `npm run lint-and-test` OR `npm run test:watch` to start "watch" mode.